BridgeSenseDev/Dank-Memer-Grinder/README.md

 </p>

 ## Configuration
-   ### Installation
+   ### Installing from release (recommended)
-   1. Download the latest release for your opperating system [here](https://github.com/BridgeSenseDev/Dank-Memer-Grinder/releases/) (recommended) or run from source.
+   1. Download the latest release for your opperating system [here](https://github.com/BridgeSenseDev/Dank-Memer-Grinder/releases/)
    2. Extract the downloaded zip file
    3. Run the binary
       #### Windows